 Presidential Fellowships recognize outstanding scholarly accomplishments and potential of graduate students entering the final phase of their dissertation research or terminal degree project.

-Presidential Fellowships provide financial support so the fellow may devote one year, three consecutive semesters, of full-time study to the completion of the dissertation or degree project and to graduate unimpeded by other duties.
+Presidential Fellowships provide financial support so the fellow may devote one year, 3 consecutive semesters, of full-time study to the completion of the dissertation or degree project and to graduate unimpeded by other duties.
 Recipients of this award embody the highest standards of scholarship in our graduate programs.
 Within the Presidential Fellowship program, the Graduate School has two named endowments, which carry the same eligibility requirements, nomination/competition procedures, and benefits as the Presidential Fellowship.
 The SBC Presidential Fellowship, established in 1987, is open to eligible students pursuing research in digital technology and information technologies.
 The Elizabeth Clay Howald Presidential Fellowship, funded by an endowment established in 1934 with a bequest from Ferdinand Howald, has no field of study restrictions.

-Presidential Fellowship 2023/24 Competition Dates
+Presidential Fellowship 2024/25 Competition Dates

-Monday August 28th, 2023 12pm - 2023 Presidential Fellowship Nominations Open
+Wednesday, August 28, 2024: 2024 Presidential Fellowship Nominations Open

-Wednesday, October 18, 2023 5:00PM - 2023 Presidential Fellowship Nominations Deadline
+Wednesday, October 23, 2024: 2024 Presidential Fellowship Nominations Due

 Overview